GabrielNSwortwood/GabrielNSwortwood.github.io/README.md

 Overall, the project's progression and enhancements taught me valuable lessons in troubleshooting, database integration, and documentation.
 While there is still room for improvement, I am proud of the progress I've made in this project, and I appreciate the opportunity to tackle such a substantial task.

 In summary, the iterative process of enhancing and modifying the artifact allowed me to gain a deeper understanding of Java, problem-solving, and database integration.
 The challenges I encountered helped me grow as a developer and reinforced the importance of continuous improvement and thoughtful design.

+# **Skills learned from this project as a whole:**

+1. Operating Systems Concepts:

+Understanding virtual memory simulation requires a strong grasp of operating systems principles like paging, segmentation, memory hierarchy, demand paging, page replacement algorithms, and memory management units.

+2. Memory Management:

+Knowledge of memory management techniques, including how virtual memory is mapped to physical memory, handling page faults, and ensuring efficient memory utilization.

+3. Programming Languages:

+Proficiency in the programming language "Jav"a used to implement a memory management system.

+4. Data Structures:

+Understanding of data structures such as linked lists, page tables, and various data structures used in memory management.

+5. Algorithms:

+Knowledge of page replacement algorithms (e.g., LRU - Least Recently Used, FIFO - First In First Out, etc.), and the ability to analyze and implement efficient algorithms for managing memory.

+6. Debugging and Troubleshooting:

+The ability to identify and fix memory-related issues like segmentation faults, memory leaks, and other memory-related bugs.

+7. Documentation:

+Creating clear and concise documentation to explain the design, implementation, and usage of the memory manager.

+8. Problem-Solving Skills:

+Developing a virtual memory manager involves dealing with complex problems related to memory management, page replacement algorithms, and handling page faults.
+This requires strong analytical and problem-solving abilities to design efficient and effective solutions.

+9. Memory Optimization and Efficiency:

+An effective virtual memory manager should optimize memory usage and access times.
+Demonstrating an understanding of memory efficiency and the ability to optimize performance is important.

+10. Version Control:

+While my version control is not upheld in pictures, I did manage to explain in each file the changes done to them and they can be further updated as the program needs.